PowerShell/vscode-powershell/docs/community_snippets.md

 If you'd like to add a snippet to this list, [open a pull request](https://opensource.guide/how-to-contribute/#opening-a-pull-request) with the following changes:

-### Table of context
+### Table of contents

-You need to add an item to the table of context.
+You need to add an item to the table of contents.
 The addition should follow the *alpha ordering* of the list.
 The ToC item template looks like this:

 ```md